ASU-APG/rbfm/cfp.markdown

 ---

 We invite submissions of three types:
-1. Position or opinions papers on the topic of workshop (<4 pages),
+1. Position or opinions papers on the topic of workshop (<=4 pages),
-2. Ongoing and unpublished work as extended abstracts (<4 pages),
+2. Ongoing and unpublished work as extended abstracts (<=4 pages) `(under review NeurIPS submissions are allowed in this track)`,
 3. Novel research focuses on the various aspects of responsible design of modality-specific and multimodal systems (long papers).

 # Submission site: [https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/RBFM](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/RBFM)
 # Latex Style: <a href="../assets/NeurIPS_Workshop_RBFM_2024.zip"> Workshop Template</a>
+Note: NeurIPS checklist is not mendatory and would not be counted towards the revewing process.
+However, we would appreciate the having one.

 Specifically, we invite the submissions in the area of multi-modal foundational models and resonsibilty but not limited to: